 - Sprinkle the pork chops lightly with kosher salt and black pepper.

 - Heat the olive oil in a large skillet over medium heat.
 Cook the pork chops in the hot oil for about 8 to 10 minutes, turning to brown both sides.
 Remove the pork chops to a plate and set aside.

-- Add the sliced onions to the same pan and cook, stirring, until the onions are wilted and lightly browned, about 8 minutes.
+- Add the onion slices to the same skillet and cook, stirring, until the onions have softened and are lightly browned, about 8 minutes.

-- Uncover and bake for 10 minutes longer, or until the pork chops are tender.
+- Uncover the baking dish and bake for about 10 minutes longer, or until the pork chops are tender.

-- Serve the pork chops and sauerkraut with potatoes and a side vegetable or salad.
+- Serve the pork chops and sauerkraut with potatoes or spaetzle and a side dish casserole or salad.
 Sliced fresh tomatoes are great if they're in season.
 Or serve the dish with fried apples and steamed green beans.

-- Refrigerated sauerkraut in jars or pouches are usually the best quality.
+- Refrigerated sauerkraut in jars or pouches is usually the best quality.
 These are sometimes found near the deli.
-A shelf stable sauerkraut is pasteurized, killing the beneficial bacteria and vitamin C. The flavor may be there, but many of the benefits are lost.
+Shelf stable canned sauerkraut is pasteurized, killing the beneficial bacteria and vitamin C; the flavor may be there, but many of the benefits are lost in the process.

-- Homemade Chunky Slow Cooker Applesauce - Peel, core, and dice about 1 dozen cooking apples.
+- To make homemade applesauce, peel, core, and dice about 12 cooking apples.
 Combine the apples in the slow cooker with 1/2 cup of water, 1 teaspoon of cinnamon, if desired, and about 3/4 cup of sugar.
 Cover and cook the applesauce on low for about 8 to 10 hours.
 Use 1 cup of the applesauce in the pork chop recipe and refrigerate the rest to use in desserts.